Minxrod/PTC-EmkII/readme.txt

 Currently, the options are as follows:

-tr expression - Add an expression to the list

-rm expression - Remove an expression from the list

-exit [or close] - Close the debugger window
+tr expression - Add an expression to the list rm expression - Remove an expression from the list exit - Close the debugger window br line - Sets a breakpoint at line clear line - Removes a breakpoint at line c - Continue if program execution is paused from a breakpoint

-Note that these are updated per-frame, not as values change.
-Also, note that functions, operations and variable access will work in these expressions, but that attempting to create a new variable is not currently supported and will likely crash.
+Note that expressions are updated per-frame, not as values change.
+Also, note that functions, operations and variable access will work in these expressions, but that attempting to create a new variable is not currently supported and will likely crash due to thread-safety issues.

 = Controls: =